How to Setup an AquaCorals Reef Tank Tank Selection

 Air getting trapped in the top of the "U" tube & eventually breaking the siphon if left unattended.

 Why does this happen?
 Our fault!
 Not enough water flow running through the "U" tube to keep air bubbles from getting trapped.
 When water flows through the "U" tube fast enough the sheer velocity of the flow will ZIP any bubbles completely through the unit.
 Run too little water through & bubbles can start to collect.
 Let me be clear here...it takes an extremely slow flow to collect enough bubbles to break the "U" tube's siphon!
-If this happens, I dare say you are running too few GPH in your tank to begin with!
+If this happens, I dare say you are running too few GPH's in your tank to begin with or your pump is failing & isn't putting out the GPH it used to!
 In any event, you can see well in advance if air is starting to build up at the top of the "U" tube & remedy it before it becomes an issue.
-Again, these units have been running at my facility over 10 years without any trouble!
+Again, these units have been running at my facility over 25 years without any trouble!

 If you have questions or comments regarding this topic feel free to e-mail me.